thatstoasty/gojo/README.md

 ## Usage

 Some basic usage examples.
-For now, check out the tests for usage of the various packages!
+These examples may fall out of sync, so please check out the tests for usage of the various packages!
+Most of the `Reader` and `Writer` traits return a `Result[T]` struct which contains the result value and an `Optional[WrappedError]` struct.
+In the future, this will be switched to returning a Tuple with the result and an `Optional[Error]`.

 `builtins.Bytes`